How to Cook the Perfect Eggs for Every Cooking Method

-Fried eggs make the ideal topping for a bowl of quinoa or served in a burger.
+Fried eggs make the ideal topping for a bowl of quinoa or a burger.
 You just want to find the right cook time between just right and overdone.
-For those runny yolk-loving people, keep the cook time shorter.
+For those runny yolk-loving people, keep the cooking time shorter.

 As you should with almost all egg dishes, always use a nonstick pan, says Elana Karp, head chef for Plated, a meal kit delivery company.
 Warm it up to medium heat and when it gets hot, add a tablespoon of olive oil or butter, letting it melt for one minute.
 Crack the egg directly into the pan, let it sizzle, then season it with salt and pepper.
 Next, keep it cooking for two to three minutes.